xing0047/rewrite/README.md

 ## Acknowledgement

-The repo is maintained by Xing Yun.
+The repo is maintained by.